jonstokes/buzzsaw/README.md

 Here's a look at how `find_by_xpath` works in practice.

-**Example**

-Let's say that you want to extract the price of `product2` from the following bit of HTML:
+Let's say that you want to extract the price of `product2` from the following bit of HTML in `products.html`:

  ```html
  <div id="product1-details">